yeti-platform/yeti/README.md

 As long as it's getting layer-3 network data, Malcom can be deployed anywhere.
 Although it's not recommended to use it on high-availability networks (it wasn't designed to be fast, see [disclaimer](/README.md#Disclaimer)), you can have it running at the end of your switch's mirror port or on your gateway.

+### Feeds (experimental)

+For now, feeds have to be ran manually.
+Source your virtualenv, and then launch a python shell (i.e. type `python`)

+        from analytics import Analytics
+        from feeds.zeustracker import ZeusTrackerBinaries
+        a = Analytics()
+        z = ZeusTrackerBinaries(a)
+        parsed = z.get_info()
+        z.analytics()

+Your database should be populated with the feed.
+If you can dig into the code, adding feeds is pretty straightforward (assuming you're generating `Evil` objects).
+You can find an example feed in `/feeds/zeustracker`.

 ## Technical specs